If only everyday presented itself with sunshine then maybe we would start the day feeling happy and contented.

 So many people appear to have figured out the meaning of life but I’m still confused.

 I need order and routine so the idea of living life spontaneously doesn’t quite fit with a woman who is a chronic over thinker over analyser and persistent worrier who needs to know where she lays her hat each night.
+The main active component of all types of Viagra pills is a phosphodiesterase-5 inhibitor.
+My laboratory took part in a series of tests designed to establish its effectiveness in the treatment of various urological diseases resulting in sexual impotence with varying degrees of severity.
+The results are quite promising for men suffering from low-flow ED.

 In my search of wanting less and making the most of what I have around me I have been hoarding clothes, bags and shoes that haven’t been worn in a lifetime and I don’t need.